 What Does A Tick Look Like?

 One of the first steps to keeping ticks away from the property is to identify them.
-While Rocky Mountain wood ticks can reside in Arizona, there are two different types of ticks that people can contact within the Phoenix metro area.
+While Rocky Mountain wood ticks can reside in Arizona, there are two different types of ticks in the Phoenix metro area that people can contact.